 Introducing the Tapered Fit....

-Our TAPERED™ fit has been developed by leading Tailors and industry experts to provide you with a revolutionary fit, you won’t ever need to take your polo shirt to a tailor again or give lots of different measurements.
+Our TAPERED fit polo has been developed by leading Tailors and industry experts to provide you with a revolutionary fit, you won’t ever need to take your polo shirt to a tailor again or give lots of different measurements.
 Perfect for those seeking a muscle fit polo, or bespoke tailoring - ready to wear!
+Available in both short sleeve and long sleeve in a variety of colours.
+With no logo plastered on the front.